cbab/babeltrace/doc/bindings/python/source/writer.rst

 The same applies to event classes vs. events, as well as to stream classes vs. streams.

-The main interface for actually writing a CTF trace is the :class:`Writer` class:
+The main interface to write a CTF trace is the :class:`Writer` class:

 .. class:: Writer
    :noindex: